 Iain Chambers (PDI Secretary)

-At the end of the evening Jed answered questions from the members before receiving a round of applause for an excellent evenings entertainment.
+At the end of his presentation John answered questions from the members before receiving a well earned round of applause from the audience.

 Bob Finlay (President)